 During the mid-18th century, the French hydraulic and military engineer Bernard Forest de Bélidor wrote Architecture Hydraulique, a four-volume work describing vertical- and horizontal-axis machines.
 Understanding hydraulics was essential to the development of modern hydroelectricity because when the electrical generator was developed in the late 19th century, it could be coupled with hydraulics to generate hydroelectricity.

 Roughly around the same time, the Hungarian inventor and engineer Johann Segner developed his version of the reactive water turbine, also known as the Segner wheel.
-The Segner wheel had a horizontal axis and makes use of hydrostatic pressure to eject water from a nozzle, creating a rotational force.
+The Segner wheel had a vertical axis and makes use of hydrostatic pressure to eject water from a nozzle, creating a rotational force.
 In many ways it served as a prototype for modern water turbines.

 The Industrial Revolution speeded up the evolution towards hydroelectric power as water mills were gradually converted into water turbines.
 By the mid-19th century, research into turbines led to energy efficiencies of above 75% (compared to the earliest water wheels, which were only 20% efficient).
 In 1848, James B. Francis improved the design of the water turbine and achieved 90% efficiency.
 His high-efficiency turbines could match the unique flow conditions of individual bodies of water.
 To this day, it remains to be the most widely utilized turbine in operation.